travelping/cennsonic/docs/infra/ssh_keys.md

 # SSH Keys

-To manage SSH access on the nodes, i.e. add or remove SSH public keys, open the all hosts configuration file:
+To manage SSH access on the nodes, i.e. add or remove SSH public keys, open the "all hosts" configuration file:

 ```
 $ cd <Cluster Root Path>